gabraham/flashpca/README.md

    Using `--mem low`, you will only need about 8 &times; n &times; p bytes of RAM.

+## Note on run flashpca large datasets

+* As of v1.2.5, flashpca support loading PLINK datasets limited only by RAM (fixing an overflow bug in previous versions which lead to reading an incorrect number of SNPs, see [issue #9](https://github.com/gabraham/flashpca/issues/)).
+* For example, we have successfully run flashpca on Linux on a dataset consisting of 160,000 individuals and 139,000 SNPs, requiring 166GB RAM, in 3-4 hours (depending on required accuracy of the solution).
+* To analyze large datasets, use the option <code>--mem low</code>
+* Future versions of flashpca will aim to reduce the memory requirements by not loading all data into RAM at once.
+* Note: the R package _flashpcaR_ is limited by the maximum matrix dimensions in R, and running it on such large data may not be supported or practical.

 ## Building from source

 To get the latest version: